 External funds in our fund offering

 Funds from suppliers other than SEB, external funds, are evaluated by a special fund analyst team.
-We require all new external fund management companies to have signed the UN Principles for Responsible Investment (UN PRI) or to follow an equivalent sustainability framework internally, and to exclude controversial weapons.
+We require all new external fund management companies to have signed the PRI or to follow an equivalent sustainability framework internally, and to exclude controversial weapons.

 The companies we have had long-time relationships with, and that might not have signed PRI, we work actively to make them sign the principles and thereby commit to achieving certain internationally recognized standards in sustainability.
-In July 2016, 90 percent of these fund companies had signed the PRI.
-We also pursue an active dialogue with the fund companies whose funds invest in companies that SEB has on the exclusion list.
+At year-end 2017, 97 percent of these fund companies had signed the PRI.

-In November 2016, SEB Life & Pension signed the PRI as an asset owner.
+SEB Life & Pension has signed the PRI as an asset owner.
 Adding the asset-owner perspective gives SEB access to new collaboration forums and the possibility to pursue sustainability issues with other capital owners and make demands on external investment managers.

-In 2016, SEB launched its fourth microfinance fund for institutional investors and is today one of the largest manager of microfinance funds in Europe.
+In 2017, SEB launched its fifth and sixth microfinance fund for institutional investors and is today one of the largest manager of microfinance funds in Europe.
 Through investing in microfinance institutions, SEB’s microfinance funds provide financing for entrepreneurs and low and middle income households in emerging and frontier markets.
-Over 4 billion SEK has been invested through microfinance institutions reaching more than 17 million micro-entrepreneurs in 33 developing countries.
+Over 6 billion SEK has been invested through microfinance institutions reaching more than 19 million micro-entrepreneurs in 37 developing countries.

 SEB is the only bank in the Nordic market that can offer institutional clients this type of investment.
 SEB's traditional life insurance companies invest in microfinance funds, which are thus made available to private pension customers.